List of ancient great powers: Macrobia

 The Macrobians were an ancient people and kingdom situated in the Horn of Africa (Somalia) around the 1st millennium BC.
 According to Herodotus, the Macrobians practiced an elaborate form of embalming.
 This, in turn, suggested a knowledge on their part of anatomy and, at the very least, a grasp of the basics of chemistry.
 The Macrobians preserved the bodies of the dead by first extracting moisture from the corpses, then overlaying the bodies with a type of plaster, and finally decorating the exterior in vivid colors in order to imitate the deceased as realistically as possible.
 They then placed the body in a hollow crystal pillar, which they kept in their homes for a period of about a year.
 Macrobia was also noted for its gold, which was so plentiful that the Macrobians shackled their prisoners in golden chains.

 The Ancient city-states located in northern Somalia, had a steady trade link with the Ancient Egyptians and exported precious natural resources such as myrrh, frankincense and gum.
 This trade network continued all the way into the classical era.
 The city states of Mossylon, Malao, Mundus and Tabae in Somalia engaged in a lucrative trade network connecting Somali merchants with Phoenicia, Ptolemaic Egypt, Greece, Parthian Persia, Saba, Nabataea and the Roman Empire.
 Somali sailors used the ancient Somali maritime vessel known as the 'beden' to transport their cargo.

 Kingdom of Aksum

 The Kingdom of Aksum was an important trading nation originating from Northern Ethiopia in northeastern Africa, growing from the proto-Aksumite period ca. 4th century BC to achieve prominence by the 1st century AD.
 It was a major player in the commerce between the Roman Empire and Ancient India and the Aksumite rulers facilitated trade by minting their own currency.
 The state established its hegemony over the declining Kingdom of Kush and regularly entered the politics of the kingdoms on the Arabian peninsula, and would eventually extend its rule over the region with the conquest of the Himyarite Kingdom.
 At its peak it controlled Much of Ethiopia, Eritrea, Djibouti, Sudan, Somalia, Yemen, and Saudi Arabia.
 It was considered by historians as one of the most powerful military powers in the world.

 Ancient India

-Ancient India, which consisted of the Indian subcontinent (the modern-day states of India, Pakistan, parts of Afghanistan, Nepal, Bhutan, and Bangladesh) was unified under many emperors and governments in history.
-Several Indian empires including Maurya Empire and Chola Empire were able to expand across southern Asia, incorporating much of the region, as well as beyond.